 Victoria

-A similar question for Victorian paramedics but this time it’s schedule 2 and 3 drugs.
+A similar question for paramedics employed by Ambulance Victoria, but this time it’s schedule 2 and 3 drugs.

 The Drugs, Poisons and Controlled Substances Regulations 2017 (Vic) r 7 cl 1.11 says that ‘An operational staff member within the meaning of the Ambulance Services Act 1986’ is authorised to possess ‘Those Schedule 4 poisons or Schedule 8 poisons listed in the health services permit held by that ambulance service within the meaning of the Ambulance Services Act 1986 to the extent and for the purpose specified in the permit’.
 Excellent.